 The CEO summarising the achievements and challenges of the Trust against the Trust’s development plan, and any strategic decisions the Trust faces

-All local governing bodies, comprising a year group by year group analysis of standards and updates on progress to development plan targets
+All Local Academy Committees, comprising a year group by year group analysis of standards and updates on progress to development plan targets

 Trustees’ Finance Committee – with all Trust level financial reporting and a report from the CFO Trustees’ Standards Committee – summarising end of key stage anticipated performance at each termly data drop and performance against Ofsted criteria in each category